olivierots/Deploy-a-NodeJS-WebApp-Using-Terraform-Docker-Fargate/README.md

 ##  high level technical explanation  ##
 ```
 ==== Docker part
-* download a node base image & built the custom image on top
+* downloaded a node base image & built the custom image on top
 * docker exposes port 3000, configure the container then start the app (see dockerfile)

 ==== Terraform part